 Our goal is to work collaboratively with the Indigenous communities, nonprofits, government agencies and philanthropic initiatives to accelerate recovery and rebuilding efforts to promote a thriving, resilient and even stronger region.

 In a collaborative effort, United Way of Northern California, Community Foundation of the North State and North Valley Community Foundation are establishing the North State Racial & Social Equity Fund.

-The organizations are providing $100,000 in seed money to establish the North State Racial & Social Equity Fund.
+The organizations provided $100,000 in seed money to establish the North State Racial & Social Equity Fund.
 Within two weeks, the fund will announce a first round of grants to agencies that are doing constructive and unifying work that promotes justice and healing.
-As the fund grows, it will sponsor public forums and capacity-building activities for non-profits.
+As the fund grows, it will sponsor public forums and capacity-building activities for nonprofits.

 Bethel AME Church Restoration Project Fund

 As our nation continues to grieve over the senseless murders of members of the Black American community, a group has gathered with the vision of performing an act of service with the intention of making a statement as to the better side of us as Americans, and in this case, citizens of Chico.

 The leadership at Bethel AME Church has had a dream to one day restore their building’s steeple and bell tower to its original 1863 condition.
 After three building relocations, the building lost its bell tower and steeple.
 This love offering will be made with the attempt to come in the opposite spirit of the hate and bigotry, and honor the lives lost with this tangible symbol of our love and respect for the Black American community.